Kongka Pass: Geography

-In the Indian-controlled territory immediately to the west of Kongka Pass lie the notable Hot Springs (at a location called Kyam).
+In the Indian-controlled territory immediately to the west of Kongka Pass lie the notable Hot Springs (at a location called Kyam or Kiam).
 This location is roughly the point where the bend in the Changchenmo river ends, and river flows due west.
 To the northwest of here extends the Kugrang river valley, with the campsite of Gogra at short distance above.
 At Gogra, the Changlung river flows down and joins the Kugrang river.
+Indian Military has termed the Kiam Hotsprings-Kongka Pass eastward route as the patrol point PP-17A (map 1).

 To the south of the Kongka Pass, three tributaries, all called "Silung", flow down from the Changchenmo Range to join Changchenmo.
 From the west to east, they are referred to as Silung Yokma, Silung Barma and Silung Kongma (the lower, middle and upper Silungs).
 Further east is another tributary called Stathrao.
 On a tributary of Silung Kongma called Nyingri lies the route to the Pangong Lake region, via Kyungang La, which was once regarded as the boundary between Ladakh and Tibet.
 (Map 3) At present, Silung Yokma lies in the Indian-controlled territory and the rest lie in Chinese-controlled territory.